percona/pmm-doc/docs/setting-up/server/docker.md

 ---

-You can run Docker using the following ways:
+You can store data from your PMM in:

 1. Volume (Preffered method)
-2. Container
+2. Data container
-3. Host folder
+3. Host directory

 ### Run Docker with volume